 Green Building and Sustainable Development Ordinance

-The King County Green Building and Sustainable Development Ordinance (PDF, 825 K) went into effect in July, 2008.
-The Green Building Initiative started in 2001 with an Executive Order which was replaced by an ordinance in 2005.
+The King County Green Building Ordinance 17709 (PDF, 2.4 MB) was adopted by Council on Dec.
+9 and signed by the County Executive on Dec.
+19, 2013.
+The Green Building Initiative started in 2001 with an Executive Order which was replaced by an ordinance in 2005, and renewed in 2008.

 Green Building Goals

-- Direct county offices and departments to incorporate the use of the Leadership in Energy and Environmental Design (LEED™) green building rating system.
+- Direct county departments to incorporate the use of the Leadership in Energy and Environmental Design (LEED™) green building rating system.

 - Establish a Green Building Team to provide education and guidance to county departments.

-- The ordinance covers all King County-owned and county-financed projects, including projects using alternative financing.
+- The ordinance covers all King County-owned capital projects.

-- All eligible new construction and major remodel and renovation projects are required to achieve the LEED Gold certification.
+- All eligible major renovation and remodel projects are required to achieve LEED Gold certification.

-- All capital projects that are not eligible or are limited in their ability to achieve LEED certification (e.g., infrastructure projects) must incorporate cost-effective green building and sustainable development practices using a county-developed "scorecard" or checklist.
+- All capital projects that are not eligible or are limited in their ability to achieve LEED certification (e.g., infrastructure projects) must incorporate cost-effective green building and sustainable development practices using the King County Sustainable Infrastructure Scorecard and strive to achieve a Platinum level.

-- The ordinance also specifies reporting requirements to improve the information compiled on county divisions' green practices; continues the county-wide Green Building Team and clarifies its roles and responsibilities; and requires project managers to be trained in green building practices.
+- Specifies reporting requirements to improve the information compiled on county divisions' green practices; continues the county-wide Green Building Team and clarifies its roles and responsibilities; and requires project managers to be trained in green building practices.

 top of page